nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 The key is this, by simply taking what we already know, i.e. NixOS modules, and sticking to the few simple idioms outlined above, we gain composability and reusability without actually having to learn anything new.
-I want to drill this point home, because that's really all there is to nixflk!
+I want to drill this point home, because that's really all there is to DevOS!

 Besides a few simple convenience features outlined below, profiles are the star of the show.
 It's really nothing revolutionary, and that's on purpose!
 By